-- Career services described in 20 CFR § 678.430; - Access to training services described in 20 CFR § 680.200; - Access to any employment and training activities carried out under Sec.
-134(d) of WIOA; - Access to programs and activities carried out by one-stop partners listed in 20 CFR

-§ 678.400 through § 678.410, including Wagner-Peyser employment services and,

-• Workforce and labor market information.
+• Career services described in 20 CFR § 678.430;

+- Access to training services described in 20 CFR § 680.200; - Access to any employment and training activities carried out under Sec.
+134(d) of WIOA; - Access to programs and activities carried out by one-stop partners listed in §§ 20 CFR 678.400 678.410, including Wagner-Peyser employment services and, - Workforce and labor market information.

 Customers must have access to these programs, services, and activities during regular business days at a comprehensive one-stop center.
-The local workforce development board (LWDB) may establish other service hours, at other times, to accommodate the schedules of individuals who work on regular business days.
+The LWDB may establish other service hours, at other times, to accommodate the schedules of individuals who work on regular business days.
 The state workforce development board will evaluate the hours of access to service as part of the evaluation of effectiveness in the one-stop certification process described in 20 CFR § 678.800(b).